-The 3 things mistakes you're making when mopping the floor — and how to fix them
+How to fix four common household mistakes you're making while cleaning.

 - Wipe one direction only.
 Never use a back and forth motion. the proper dusting technique is single swipes, from left to right.
 Pick a direction and stick to it.

-How to dust a lamp shade
+3. How to properly dust a lamp shade

 For a lamp shade, use a lint roller or the microfiber cloth for a once-over.
 And don't forget the bulbs!
-Give the bulbs a one-cover with a cloth as a dirty bulb emits 20 percent less light.
-(If your lamp shade is pleated, you'll have to use the brush attachment on your vacuum.)
+Give the bulbs a once-over with a cloth (dirty bulb emits 20% less light).
+If your lamp shade is pleated, use the brush attachment on your vacuum to clean the pleats.

-RELATED: No straight lines!
-Here's the 1 pattern you should make when vacuuming

-How to vacuum
+4. How to vacuum correctly

 Congrats, you made it to vacuuming!
 This should be the last chore on your to-do list so you can pick up any dust or dirt that dropped to the floor when you were cleaning.
-Now, just rememeber the following:
+Now, just remember the following:

 - Clean before you vacuum.
 Before you start, pick up anything big enough to jam the beater head brush, like coins, paper clips, cat litter, and Legos.
 Your machine can handle small items like cracker crumbs, dry mud, and tracked-in grass just fine.